 - When medications fail to adequately control allergy symptoms and avoidance of the trigger is not easy or possible, an allergist may recommend immunotherapy or "allergy shots."
 Students who receive regular allergy injections can continue to receive those injections while at Calvin Univerity.

 - There are steps you can take to protect yourself and your family from the flu.
 The CDC continues to recommend influenza vaccination for people who have not yet been vaccinated this season and antiviral treatment as early as possible for people who get sick and are at high risk of flu complications.
 Make an appointment at Health Services today to get your vaccination, and take everyday preventive actions to stop the spread of germs.

-In response to a mandate by the Department of Health and Human Services, Calvin University stresses the importance of receiving protection against and requires that all students be vaccinated for Meningitis B (MenACWY is also a requirement).
-Meningococcal disease is a rare, but potentially fatal infection, with early symptoms that resemble the flu (fever, headache, stiff neck, nausea, vomiting, confusion, purplish rash, and exhaustion) making diagnosis difficult.
-Meningitis can be spread through close contact, making university students living in close quarters especially susceptible.
-Click here for additional information regarding Meningitis.
-For further questions or to schedule an appointment to receive the vaccine, please contact Health Services, at (616) 526-6187, or reach out to your health provider.
+In response to a mandate by the Department of Health and Human Services, Calvin University stresses the importance of considering protection against Meningitis B. The Meningococcal B disease is a rare, but potentially fatal infection, with early symptoms that resemble the flu (fever, headache, stiff neck, nausea, vomiting, confusion, purplish rash, and exhaustion) making diagnosis difficult.
+Meningitis can be spread through close contact, making students with compromised immune systems who are living in close quarters especially susceptible.
+Click here for additional information regarding Meningitis B. To consult a clinician or schedule an appointment to receive this vaccine, contact Health Services at (616) 526-6187